techidaily/site-win11-tips/source/_posts/crafted-canvas-in-windows-desk-decor-tutorials.md

  To eradicate pen strokes and highlights, click the**eraser** button.
 Then you can click on pen strokes and highlights to erase them.
 You can also clear all drawings from the screen by selecting the**clear screen** option.

- Epic Pen’s camera option enables you to save your drawings and annotations by[taking screenshots within Windows](https://www.makeuseof.com/take-screenshot-windows-11/) .
+ Epic Pen’s camera option enables you to save your drawings and annotations by [taking screenshots within Windows](https://www.makeuseof.com/take-screenshot-windows-11/) .
 Click the**take screenshot** button to activate the screen-capture utility.
 Then drag the rectangle over the area of the desktop to capture, and click either the**save** or**copy to clipboard** option.

  Epic Pen has an arrow and shapes you can activate on a limited-time trial basis.
 Click the**line** option to select arrow, rectangle, or ellipse.
 Then select the**Start free trial** button.